Notes on Rootstocks and Scions

 Before your start consider how you will label each graft.
 It is essential to be organised because you must not get the variety name wrong.
 Be mindful that sunlight turns some ink into invisible ink and similarly sunlight will generally make plastic markers brittle after a year or so.
 Whatever you do don't attach cable ties to the plant - you'll forget they're there.

-As you start a good tip is to pop the scion stick in a little water for a few hours before starting.
+As you start a good tip is to pop the scion stick in a little water overnight before starting.
 Decide if you are going to graft two buds or one - if you do it well one bud per scion will be enough.
 Of course there are many different grafting techniques although the most important truth is that much of the cambium of the scion should meet the cambium of the rootstock - that is that the two cut sections should match and align.
 Do not get absorbed by the grafting police who insist on a locking tongue - just focus on aligning the cambiums.

-With the stick in hand cut your first grafting angle then use scateurs to cut an oblique a cut above the bud with the angle shaping away from the bud.
+With the scion stick in hand cut your first inclined graft angle.
+Then use secateurs to cut an oblique a cut above the bud you want with the angle shaping away from the bud.
 Repeat.
-Then set out your scions (they'll be abour 7cm long) in size order.
-Match their girths to your 1 yr rootstock.
-If you can't get an exact match one possibility is to side graft - cut the scion and use your woodworking skills to fashion a matching space on the side of the rootstock.
-Finally, bear a thought for the grafted bud.
-Position it to give it the best chance to grow vertically.
+Then set out your scions (they'll be abour 7cm long) in girth size order.
+Match their girths to your rootstock.
+However it is often impossible to match the scion girth to that of the rootstock so if you can't get an exact match one possibility is to graft on the side.
+This is an easy and effective method.

 You are a hero in my eyes if you create new trees!